 Solid wax candles

-- Taper candles – tall candles which narrow upwards and which must be held in a candle holder as they cannot stand on their own.
+- Taper candles – tall solid candles which narrow upwards and which must be held in a candle holder as they cannot stand on their own.

-- Pillar candles – these are the thicker candles which can stand without the need for a holder.
+- Pillar candles – these are the thicker solid candles which can stand without the need for a holder.

-- Birthday cake candles – the small thin ones we light on top of a cake that actually can also come in the shape of a number or a letter these days.
+- Birthday candles – the small thin ones we light on top of a cake that actually can also come in the shape of a number or a letter these days.

 - Religious/church candles (also known as votive candles)